REFUSR/REFUSR/DOC/milestone_reports/milestone_4.md

 The distribution of Dirichlet energy over sets of functions produced by each of these random generators (yielding 1000 samples each, with replacement) can be seen in figures {@fig:randomfunc3} through {@fig:randomfunc10}.
 What we find there is a pattern that appears to be fairly robust with respect to variations in program length (for the function generators of type 3) and expression depth (for function generators of type 2), as well as variations in the choice of primitive operations.
 In each case, the distribution of energy approximates a normal distribution with variance proportionate to dimension.
 The two non-uniform varieties of random function generator are biased in the direction of low-energy functions.
 This bias is far more pronounced in the case of the RTL function generator than its AST counterpart.

-This is significant insofar as the REFUSR GP engine, itself, represents functions through RTL instruction sequences.
-It is not difficult, however, to evolve a random population of programs towards higher energy distributions.
-If, for example, we initialize a population of random programs using the RTL program generator, and then let the fitness function simply be the Dirichlet energy measure of each candidate program -- thereby rewarding the maximization of Dirichlet energy -- then we can swiftly steer the distribution towards a more or less *normal* state, and, if we persevere, towards a state that is *highly* biased towards high energy functions. <!-- TODO I need the plots for this. reopen the pluto notebook if needed. -->

 ![Dirichlet energy distributions of randomly generated functions in 3 dimensions](energy_distributions_in_3_dimensions.png){#fig:randomfunc3}